 Assistance with your questions

-If you have any questions about your Vision Plan, you should contact Spectera Vision at 877-303-2415 or contact Benefits Administration (See Information Sources on page 1).
+If you have any questions about your Plan, you should contact UnitedHealthcare Vision at 877-303-2415 or contact ExxonMobil Benefits Service Center (See Information Sources on page 1).
 If you have any questions about this statement or about your rights under ERISA, or if you need assistance in obtaining documents from the Administrator-Benefits, you should contact the nearest office of the Employee Benefits Security Administration, U.S. Department of Labor, listed in your telephone directory or the Division of Technical Assistance and Inquiries, Employee Benefits Security Administration, U.S. Department of Labor, 200 Constitution Avenue N.W., Washington, D.C.
 20210.
 You may also obtain certain publications about your rights and responsibilities under ERISA by calling the publications hotline of the Employee Benefits Security Administration.